Enigmage/lookup/README.md

-# lookup
+A simple python command-line tool to fetch and display the meaning, synonyms, and antonyms of a word right from the terminal.

-A python command-line tool to fetch the meaning, synonyms, and antonyms of a word and display them in terminal.
+Usage: